zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/configure-devcs-project-oke/configure-devcs-project-oke.md

   ![](./images/image157.png " ")

-8. Finally go back to jobs tab, select the one named fn\_discount\_to\_FaaS\_CK and manually launch the build process for the Fn Function service by clicking in Build Now button:
+8. Finally go back to jobs tab, select the one named `fn_discount_to_FaaS_CK` and manually launch the build process for the Fn Function service by clicking **Build Now**:

   ![](./images/image158.png " ")